Welcome to the Residence Life and Housing professional staff recruitment web page!

 The hall director lives in Franklin, and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).

 Hagen and Tiedemann are apartment style preferred housing.
 Hagen houses 140 residents, and Tiedemann houses 124 residents.
 Residents are of preferred status (typcially juniors and seniors).
 The two buildings are connected by the Link, which is the main entrance and houses the Hall Director apartment, Hall Director office, cardio pod, lounge, and the security desk.

 The townhouses are preferred housing, each unit housing 8 junior or senior residents.
 Total resident capacity is 112.

-The director lives on the 2nd floor of the "Link" between Hagen and Tiedemann and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).
+The hall director lives on the 2nd floor of the "Link" between Hagen and Tiedemann and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).